 Add a pinch of saffron in 1 cup of lukewarm milk ( maybe around 10 - 12 strands).
 And keep it aside for about 20 minutes.
 Hint: The milk turns a bright yellow color after 20 minutes.

-Chop dry fruits and nuts into the small piece
+Chop dry fruits and nuts into small pieces.

-s.
-I have added each one-fourth cup of cashew, almond, walnut, and raisins.
-Hint: You may also add dried cranberries, dried plums.
+I have added one-fourth cup of cashew, almond, walnut, and raisins.
+Hint: You may also add dried cranberries and dried plums.
 Just run your Imagination to choose your favorite dried fruits.

 Slice onions as thin as possible.
 Keep it aside.
 We need these later.
 Hint: I used mandolins to slice onions evenly.

 How to make Kashmiri Pulao Recipe:

-In a medium flame, heat is the heavy bottom pan.
+In a medium flame, heat the heavy bottom pan.
 Add ghee and vegetable oil.
 Now add chopped nuts and dry fruits.
 And continue to fry them on medium flame.

-Once it turned golden brown in color, transfer to a plate and keep it aside( we need these in our final steps).
+Once it turns golden brown, transfer it to a plate and keep it aside( we need these in our final steps).

-Over medium flame, in the same pan add onion.
-Adjust the flame so that onion should get evenly fried.
+Over medium flame, in the same pan, add onion.
+Adjust the flame so that the onion should get evenly fried.

-Fry them until it becomes crispy and golden brown.
+Fry them until they become crispy and golden brown.
 Transfer these to a plate( we need these in the final steps).
-Hint: Keep an eye on the onions as it can get burnt very quickly.
+Hint: Keep an eye on the onions, as they can quickly get burnt.
 There are very few seconds in between perfect crispy onions and burnt ones.
 So please be careful while frying.
 And This is an essential part of Kashmiri Pulao.

-In the same pan add cinnamon stick, cloves, bay leaf, and green cardamom.
+Add cinnamon sticks, cloves, bay leaf, and green cardamom in the same pan.
 Fry them until they become golden brown.
-Now add one chopped green chili, one tablespoon of grated Ginger, ground fennel seed.
+Add one chopped green chili, one tablespoon of grated Ginger, and ground fennel seed.

 In a medium flame, roast them until the grated Ginger changes its color.

-Now add the saffron soaked milk which we have kept aside in our preparation steps.
-Also, add one cup of water and Bring it to boil.
+Now add the saffron-soaked milk we have kept aside in our preparation steps.
+Also, add one cup of water and Bring it to a boil.

-Add one the soaked rice.
+Add one of the soaked rice.
 Hint: Discard the water in which rice was soaked.